Free GPX Track Pack · 19 days · 540+ km

 中山道 · 京都 から 東京

 We walked every kilometre of Japan's historic mountain highway in early spring.
 From Kyoto's Sanjo Ohashi all the way to Tokyo's Nihonbashi.
-Now we're sharing our complete, field-tested GPX tracks so you can follow exactly where we went.
+Now we're sharing our complete, field-tested tracks, so that it takes you exactly where we walked, turn by turn, even without signal.

 Free forever.
-No spam. · Works on Garmin & AllTrails
+No spam. · Works on Garmin, AllTrails, Komoot, iOS, Android

 The complete 19-day route